padmer/FracVAL_cda_helpers/README.md

 In order to generate the aggregates FracVAL is used (publication: https://doi.org/10.1016/j.cpc.2019.01.015, code: http://dx.doi.org/10.17632/mgf8wdcsfb.1)

+If you find this code useful please cite https://pubs.acs.org/doi/10.1021/acsanm.1c00668

 The folders Dfvals_ # contain some test aggregates as examples that were generated with "Manage_FracVAL_runs.R" and can be analysed with both "Control_script_general.R" and "Space_job_control.R"